Clay Cockrell, LCSW

 Yes.
 I have clients all over the world.
-Online Therapy Sessions are conducted via a HIPPA compliant platform.
+Online Therapy Sessions are conducted via a HIPAA compliant platform.

-99% or sessions are in Central Park.
+99% of sessions are in Central Park.
 However, I do have some availability for Battery Park and the river along lower Manhattan.

 What is your Therapy style?

 While many therapists focus on past problems and traumas, I focus on helping clients resolve current problems quickly.
 I want you to feel better as quickly as possible and I feel this is best accomplished by focusing on TODAY.

 My style of therapy is proactive, imaginative and solution focused – based in the tradition of Cognitive Behavioral Therapy (CBT).